voxpelli/node-installed-check/README.md

 </div>

-Checks that the installed modules comply fulfill the requirements of package.json.
+Verifies that installed modules comply with the requirements specified in `package.json`.

-By default checks both engine and module versions against requirements.
+By default checks engine ranges, peer dependency ranges and installed versions and, in mono-repos using workspaces, by default checks all workspaces as well as the workspace root.

 ## Usage